Current Language

 SEARCHING FOR CAN BUS ACTIVITY

-On a Tektronix oscilloscope equipped with CAN / CAN FD decoding, you can use the automated Wave Inspector search to find all of the bus events that meet specific search criteria and determine how many of them occurred during an acquisition.
+On a Tektronix oscilloscope equipped with CAN / CAN FD / CAN XL decoding, you can use the automated Wave Inspector search to find all of the bus events that meet specific search criteria and determine how many of them occurred during an acquisition.
 The setup is similar to bus trigger setup, with the same alternatives for specifying criteria.
-In this example the search function is set to automatically search for data values of 00 hex.
+In Figure 6, the search function is set to automatically search for data values of 00 hex.
 It found and marked 10 occurrences.

 2001 SPECIFIED CALIBRATION INTERVALS